DFINITY-Education/web-development/module-2.md

 #### `App.mo`

-The auction app itself it relatively straightforward: we maintain individual `Auction`s, which have various attributes that we want to keep track of (see `Types.mo` for the exact list) and the actual `Item` that is being auctioned off.
+The auction app itself is relatively straightforward: we maintain individual `Auction`s, which have various attributes that we want to keep track of (see `Types.mo` for the exact list) and the actual `Item` that is being auctioned off.
 We store our auctions in the `auctions` lists, which maps an `AuctionId` to an `Auction` type, which contains all relevant attributes of the given auction.

 `auctionItem` is a method that creates a new auction given a `caller` (the owner of the auction), a `name` (the item name), a `description` of the item, a `url` to view the location of the item (for frontend purposes), and a `startingBid`.

-`makeBid` is a method that takes a `bidder`, `auctionID`, and `amount` and updates an an auction's `highestBidder` and `highestBid` fields, simulating a person making a new bid on an auction.
+`makeBid` is a method that takes a `bidder`, `auctionID`, and `amount` and updates an auction's `highestBidder` and `highestBid` fields, simulating a person making a new bid on an auction.
 All other functions in `App.mo` are just helpers used in these main two functions.

 #### `Governor.mo`